-THR 410 Styles in Acting.
+THR 410 Acting in Classical Theatre.
 3 cr.

-An introduction to text analysis and to the physical and vocal requirements necessary for acting in classical plays.
-Primary focus will be given to Shakespeare.
-Prereq: THR 210.
+A study of advanced script/text analysis and the physical and vocal requirements necessary for using verse and acting in classical works including, but not limited to Greek/Roman, Shakespeare, and Neo-Classical.
+Prerequisites: THR 201 and THR 210.

-THR 412 Acting in Commercials.
+THR 412 Acting on Camera.
 3 cr.

-Students will learn about the business and technique for acting in radio/television commercials and industrial videos.
-In addition to spending a good deal of time in front of the camera, they will learn how to prepare a commercial resume, secure and work with agents and casting directors, and other do's and don'ts of the business.
-Prereq: THR 210.
+Students will learn the business and techniques for acting in film, television, commercials, industrial videos, and voice-over work.
+Procedures and techniques in preparing an on-camera resume, securing and working with agents and casting directors, and other aspects particular to the business of nontheatre acting will be included.
+Prerequisite: THR 210.